stemjust4u/p1-blink-mqtt/README.md

 # [STEM Just 4 U Home Page](https://stemjust4u.com/)
 # This project builds on P1-blink (multiple methods to turn an LED on/off with Raspberry Pi and ESP32.) by adding MQTT/node-red functions

+This projects adds MQTT/node-red to send/receive data/instructions between devices.
+You will be able to turn the LED on from another device and see the status.
+The concept is useful for projects later on where you want to record temperatures or send instructions to a motor, servo, valve, etc. I will be using mosquitto mqtt for messaging between remote devices/clients (esp32/Pi) and a Pi acting as the broker running the mosquitto/node-red server.

 [Link to MQTT Project Web Site](https://stemjust4u.com/p1-Led-Blink-MQTT)
 [Link to initial LED Project](https://stemjust4u.com/p1-Led-Blink)
 ## Materials